 Bachelor of Arts in Law and Society

 This online degree program covers the law, legal system and law principles in the United States.
 It also aims to provide a firm foundation in logic, legal writing and rhetoric.
 The degree can be applied to a wide variety of careers, including law enforcement, non-profit organizations, regulatory agencies, government organizations or public offices.
-The 4-year program offers coursework in early American civilization, government, conflict resolution and criminal justice, among other areas.
+The 4-year program offers coursework in the following subjects:

 Master of Arts in Legal Studies

 This online, interdisciplinary degree program focuses on current social issues and public policy along with the study of law in American society.
 The program is designed to help students prepare for further studies, or to provide them with a larger skillset in their law-related careers.
-Students learn about legal research, public advocacy, and theories of justice.
-A major portion of the degree consists of electives in topics like human rights, criminal justice and public policy, and completing an internship is optional.
+There may be an option for students to complete an internship.
+Students learn about topics like:

 Master of Laws

-The LL.M. is an advanced degree for lawyers, usually in a focused area of the law, and courses vary depending on the area of focus.
-For example, an LL.M. in taxation will focus on taxation and business, while a degree in American law offers coursework in contracts, civil procedure and international business transactions.
+The LL.M. is an advanced degree for lawyers, usually in a focused area of the law.
 The program takes 1-2 years to complete, and students in an LL.M. program can complete an optional internship while taking courses.
+Course topics vary depending on the area of focus.
+For example, an LL.M. in taxation will focus on taxation and business issues, with courses covering subjects like: